voelza/link-state-js/README.md

 ## Links

-Links are different function which will bind given values to a given element and update whenever one of the given states will change.
+Links are created by different functions which will bind given values to a given element and update whenever one of the given states will change.
 The following links exist:

 - [text](###text-link) to link to the textContent of an element.
 - [textState](###textstate-link) to link to the textContent of an element.
 - [attribute](###attribute-link) to link to an attribute of an element.
+- [attributeState](###attributestate-link) to link to an attribute of an element.
 - [model](###model-link) to link a state to a "value" attribute and add a "input"-event-listener which updates the state whenever the event occurs on the linked element.
 - [rendered](###rendered-link) to remove or add an element whenever a given condition is false or true.